COMPUTER SCIENCE

 Our Computer Science course will give you the knowledge and skills to develop solutions to complex problems through individual and group projects.
 Your learning will cover a wide range of the latest ICT and computing topics, introducing you to programming, computing mathematics, web development and databases before progressing onto subjects such as cloud computing, cyber security, mobile computing and even artificial intelligence (AI).

-Throughout your studies, you will have use of an array of state-of-the-art digital resources, IT and computer facilities, including access to our brand new Digital Creative Studio.
-Our BSc (Hons) Computer Science course also offers you the opportunity to spend an extra year expanding your horizons with a paid placement in industry as part of your computing course, giving you substantial experience and boosting your employment prospects after you graduate.
+Throughout your studies, you will have use of an array of state-of-the-art digital resources, IT and computer facilities, including access to our brand new Cyber Security Lab.
+You will also have the opportunity to spend an extra year expanding your horizons with a paid placement in industry as part of your computing course, giving you substantial experience and boosting your employment prospects after you graduate.

-• WORK PLACEMENT (BSc only) – Apply your computing and IT training to the real world with the option of a paid 48-week placement, with no tuition fees during your placement year
+• WORK PLACEMENT – Apply your computing and IT training to the real world with the option of a paid 48-week placement, with no tuition fees during your placement year

-• PRACTICAL APPLICATION – Learn in our purpose-built computer labs and access our brand new Digital Creative Studio, featuring high-spec PCs and industry-standard media equipment
+• PRACTICAL APPLICATION – Learn in our purpose-built computer labs and access our brand new Cyber Security Lab

 • IN-DEPTH RESEARCH – Take on a substantial research project in your final year, exploring an aspect of computing science in depth